 Retreat centers usually offer fresh, healthy food with vegetarian and gluten-free options because they have to put their clients on a limited diet to keep their bodies healthy.
 Most retreats will offer local cuisine.
 When catering to a group of retreats who are picky eaters, however, it’s hard to offer every variety of dietary restrictions.

 Alcohol must not be offered, unless, of course, it’s a yoga and wine retreat in Tuscany!
 If your choice of food is especially important to you, prioritize it in your selection process.
 You may have observed that some yoga people tend to be particular about their diets.

 24. Can I Bring a Cell Phone?

-There is no point of going to a meditation retreat if you are still socializing on your cell phone and are an addict of this modern world and technology.
-Having a phone which will buzz all the time will never allow you to fully find peace, in fact it will disturb the state of your mind seeing how much your friends are having fun without you, and where are they going for a sale, or where are they going to eat and party.
+There is no point in going to a meditation retreat if you are still socializing on your cell phone and are an addict to this modern world and technology.
+Having a phone which will buzz all the time will never allow you to fully find peace, in fact, it will disturb the state of your mind seeing how much your friends are having fun without you, and where are they going for a sale, or where are they going to eat and party.
 Having a phone with you will make you feel restless all the time and unhappy.

 25. How Much Will It Cost?

 Retreat centers cost a lot in terms of providing facilities and giving supplies to the people who come for a meditation retreat.
 It is important that you visit many retreat centers near you to get a fair idea of the cost they charge.
 You have to think about finding peace by staying within your budget.